micss-lab/AAMA-sim/README.md

    $ source ~/.bashrc
   ```

-- Verify Installation by Using `roscd`
+- Verify Installation by Using `roscd`.
+You should end up inside the project directory.
   ```
    $ cd ~
    $ roscd aama_sim